astropy/astroplan/docs/tutorials/scheduling.rst

 Scheduling
 ==========

-Now all we have left is to initialize the scheduler, and run it on our list of blocks.
+Now all we have left is to initialize the scheduler, input our list of blocks and the schedule to put them in.
 There are currently two schedulers to chose from in astroplan.

 The first is a sequential scheduler.
 It starts at the start_time and scores each block (constraints and target) at that time and then